Originally published on August 16, 2016. Updated on May 6, 2020.

-Facebook and LinkedIn both offer excellent audience analytics tools, which means it’s easy to focus your messaging on the types of people most likely to become customers.
-It just depends what you’re looking for:
+Facebook and LinkedIn both offer excellent audience analytics tools for B2B marketing, which means it’s easy to focus your messaging on the types of people most likely to become customers.
+For example:

 - 82% of internet users between the ages of 18-29 use Facebook vs. only 22% of internet users in the 18-29 age group that use LinkedIn

 - 79% of internet users between the ages of 30-49 use Facebook vs. only 32% of internet users in the 30-49 age group that use LinkedIn

 - 64% of internet users between the ages of 40-64 use Facebook vs. only 26% of internet users in the 50-64 age group that use LinkedIn